base-org/web/apps/base-docs/tutorials/docs/2_9_2_thirdweb-unreal-nft-items.md

 Again in the content browser, right-click on the `M_NFT_Color` asset and select `Create Material Instance`.
 Name the instance `MI_NFT_Color`.

-Navigate to the sports car mesh located in `VehicleTemplate>Blueprints>SportsCar` and double-click to to open the `SportsCar_pawn`.
+Navigate to the sports car mesh located in `VehicleTemplate>Blueprints>SportsCar` and double-click to open the `SportsCar_pawn`.
 Select the `Mesh` from the `Components` tree and you should see the car in the editor.

 On the right side, change the `Element 2` material to `MI_NFT_Color`.
 The car is now bright red.
 Radical!
 Take your newly red car for a spin.